mostofawasi/A-B-Testing-with-Python/README.md

 ## 📁 Project Structure

 - `AB_Testing with Python.ipynb`: Main Jupyter Notebook demonstrating the A/B Testing workflow using Python.
+- `ab_testing_data.xlsx`: Sample dataset used for A/B testing analysis.
 - `README.md`: Overview of the project.

 ## 📌 Objective